Mosquito-borne disease: Signs and symptoms

 Symptoms of illness are specific to the type of viral infection and vary in severity, based on the individuals infected.

 Zika virus

 Symptoms vary in severity, from mild unnoticeable symptoms to more common symptoms like fever, rash, headache, achy muscle and joints, and conjunctivitis.
 Symptoms can last several days to weeks, but death resulting from this infection is rare.

-West Nile virus, dengue fever
+West Nile virus

 Most people infected with the West Nile virus usually do not develop symptoms.
 However, some individuals can develop cases of severe fatigue, weakness, headaches, body aches, joint and muscle pain, vomiting, diarrhea, and rash, which can last for weeks or months.
 More serious symptoms have a greater risk of appearing in people over 60 years of age, or those with cancer, diabetes, hypertension, and kidney disease.

+Dengue fever

 Dengue fever is mostly characterized by high fever, headaches, joint pain, and rash.
 However, more severe instances can lead to hemorrhagic fever, internal bleeding, and breathing difficulty, which can be fatal.